 None of them stand up to closer scrutiny and a lot of them are not only inherently false but contradict each other and thus cancel each other out.
 It's difficult to put them into logical order as they are not logical, but they can still be grouped under some main headings, the arguments against depend largely who is making them.

-I wrote the bulk of this 'blog in January 2013.
-It will never be complete, there will always be new killer arguments to be debunked, calculations and links to be checked and updated (I have updated the embedded spreadsheets for tax rates and personal allowances for the year 2013-14), but I think I've covered 99% of it in reasonable depth.
+I wrote the bulk of this 'blog in January 2013, with a major update in 2017.
+It will never be complete, there will always be new killer arguments to be debunked, calculations and links to be checked and updated, but I think I've covered 99% of it in reasonable depth.

 Click the heading to go to the relevant article for rebuttals: